A node is a single VMware ESXi host that hosts virtual machine desktops in a Horizon 7 deployment.

 Note that physical RAM costs are not linear and that in some situations, it can be cost-effective to purchase more smaller servers that do not use expensive DIMM chips.
 In other cases, rack density, storage connectivity, manageability and other considerations can make minimizing the number of servers in a deployment a better choice.

-- Note that in Horizon 7 5.2 and later, the View Storage Accelerator feature is turned on by default, which allows ESXi 5.0 and later hosts to cache common virtual machine disk data.
+- In Horizon 7, the View Storage Accelerator feature is turned on by default, which allows ESXi 5.5 Update 2 and later hosts to cache common virtual machine disk data.
 View Storage Accelerator can improve performance and reduce the need for extra storage I/O bandwidth to manage boot storms and anti-virus scanning I/O storms.
 This feature requires 1GB of RAM per ESXi host.

 - Finally, consider cluster requirements and any failover requirements.
 For more information, see Determining Requirements for High Availability.